 Have you gone through the translation ever?
 Even you can try with this article in your native languages.
 See the results.

 Hope you got the answer.
 The translation is purely mechanical and the writer’s expression and sensibility are completely wiped out.

 An original website is far better than a translated one.
-Most likely you would have some very bad reading experience in a translated website.
-This would increase your bounce rate compared to an original native language site.
+Most likely you would have some very bad reading experience in a translated website which would give a high increase in the bounce rate compared to an original native language site.